 Now, with the clearly unbalanced and ego-crazed President Trump talking casually about using America’s nukes, it is again critically important that at least the generals in the Pentagon and the people in the president’s National Security Council understand, even if the narcissistic sociopath in the White House doesn’t, that this cannot be done without potentially unleashing a global nuclear holocaust.
 And again, this is thanks to the courageous work of Fuchs and Hall.

 Revisionist historians will claim that the nuclear weapons dropped on Japan “saved American lives,” but the evidence is overwhelming that Japan was trying desperately to surrender, and that no invasion of Japan was going to be necessary to end World War II.
-Those bombs were dropped on Japan to warn Russia about what the new order would be.
-(In fact there was an unseemly rush by the US to drop them before the Japanese decided to wave the white flag, eliminating the opportuniity for a couple of live demonstrations of US power.)
+Those bombs were dropped on Japan to alert the Soviets about how the new order would work.
+(In fact there was an unseemly rush by the US to drop those first two bombs before the Japanese decided to wave the white flag, eliminating the opportunity for a couple of live demonstrations of US power.)

 Those same revisionists, along with right-wing super-patriots, will no doubt say that because of Fuchs and Hall and other “traitors” giving the Soviet Union America’s atomic secrets the US had to lose 38,000 soldiers in Korea and 58,000 soldiers in Vietnam, since it couldn’t use nukes to end those wars.
 But of course using nuclear weapons in those wars, if the US could have gotten away with it, would have been at the expense of the lives of even more millions of Koreans and Vietnamese in what were two completely unnecessary conflicts in the first place.